Optimal Clustering from Noisy Binary Feedback: Introduction

 Modern Machine Learning (ML) models require a massive amount of labeled data to be efficiently trained.
 Humans have been so far the main source of labeled data.
 This data collection is often tedious and very costly.
 Fortunately, most of the data can be simply labeled by non-experts.
 This observation is at the core of many crowdsourcing platforms such as reCAPTCHA, where users receive low or no payment.
 In these platforms, complex labeling problems are decomposed into simpler tasks, typically questions with binary answers.
 In reCAPTCHAs, for example, the user is asked to click on images (presented in batches) that contain a particular object (a car, a road sign), and the system leverages users' answers to label images.
 As another motivating example, consider the task of classifying bird images.
 Users may be asked to answer binary questions like: \say{Is the bird grey?}, \say{Does it have a circular tail fin?}, \say{Does it have a pattern on its cheeks?}, etc. Correct answers to those questions, if well-processed, may lead to an accurate bird classification and image labels.
 In both aforementioned examples, some images may be harder to label than others, e.g., due to the photographic environment, the birds' posture, etc. Some questions may be harder to answer than others, leading to a higher error rate.
 To build a reliable system, tasks/questions have to be carefully designed and selected, and user responses need to be smartly processed.
 Efficient systems must also learn the difficulty of the different tasks, and guess how informative they are when solving the complex labeling problem.

-This paper investigates the design of such systems.
-We address clustering problems that have to be solved using answers to binary questions.
-Consider a large set $\set{I}$ of $n$ items (e.g. images) partitioned into $K$ disjoint unknown clusters $\set{I}_1,\ldots, \set{I}_K$.
-Denote by $\sigma(i)$ the cluster of item $i$.
-To recover these hidden clusters, the learner gathers binary user feedback sequentially.
-Upon arrival, a user is presented a list of $w\ge 1$ items together with a question with binary answer.
-The question is selected from a predefined finite set of cardinality $L$.
-The way the (list, question) pair is selected for a given user can be done in a nonadaptive or adaptive manner (in the latter case, the pair would depend on user feedback previously collected).
-Importantly, our model captures item heterogeneity: the difficulty of clustering items varies across items.
-We wish to devise algorithms recovering clusters as accurately as possible using the noisy binary answers collected from $T$ users.
+This paper investigates the design of such systems, tackling clustering problems that have to be solved using answers to binary questions.
+We incorporate a model that takes into consideration the varying difficulty levels or {\it heterogeneity} of clustering each item.
 We propose a full analysis of the problem, including information-theoretical limits that hold for {\it any} algorithm and novel algorithms with provable performance guarantees.
-Before giving a precise statement of our results, we provide a precise description of the statistical model dictating the way users answer.
+Before giving a precise statement of our results, we provide a precise description of the problem setting and the statistical model dictating the way users answer.
 This model is inspired by models, such as the Dawid-Skene model \cite{dawid1979maximum} successfully used in the crowdsourcing literature, see e.g., \cite{oh2016} and references therein.
 However, to the best of our knowledge, this paper is the first to model and analyze clustering problems with binary feedback and accounting for item heterogeneity.
-For convenience, we provide a table summarizing all the notations in Appendix~A.